subong0508/Mobile-Mash-Up/README.md

 ### 3. Run App

 ```
-# open your Redis server(use other command if your os doesn't belong to UNIX family)
+# open your Redis server(use another command if your os doesn't belong to UNIX family)
 redis-server &
 conda activate parksns
 cd parksns